Piano Recital: Joseph-Maurice Weder

 Movement II: Baroque Topoi?

 The next segment (attacca) seemed to start with baroque textures, an atonal, highly virtuosic fugato with at least two themes, with occasional, “pure baroque” sprinklings.
-With the growing technical demand, the music also momentarily reminded of Beethoven’s late polyphony—then seemed to return to the dense, late-romantic artistry of the first part: virtuosic finger acrobatics.
+With the growing technical demand, the music also momentarily reminded of Beethoven’s late polyphony.
+Then, it seemed to return to the dense, late-romantic artistry of the first part: virtuosic finger acrobatics.

 Movement III: Song Without Words?

-Again without interruption, the music then turned reflective, even cantabile—a kind of Lied ohne Worte (Song without words), though with an atmosphere that strongly reminded of Préludes by Claude Debussy (1862 – 1918).
-It almost seemed as if the piece were to end on long, resting moderately dissonant chords—though Dubugnon added a short eruption into chord cascades prior to the sudden ending.
+Again without interruption, the music then turned reflective, even cantabile.
+It felt like a kind of Lied ohne Worte (Song without words).
+Though, with an atmosphere that strongly reminded of Préludes by Claude Debussy (1862 – 1918).
+It almost seemed as if the piece were to end on long, resting moderately dissonant chords.
+However, Dubugnon added a short eruption into chord cascades prior to the sudden ending.

 Being the dedicatee of the piece, Joseph-Maurice Weder certainly invested considerable care and effort into a technically impressive performance.
 The music is equally impressive, dramatic, compelling, confirming Dubugnon’s excellent reputation as a composer: more of this, please!